MicheleBarucca97/StreamDataAnalytics/README.md

 **Q3 - logical tumbling window**

-The average difference between new and old length of the last 4 seconds every 4 seconds
+The average difference between new and old length of the last 4 seconds every 4 seconds group by the type of user
 ```
 SELECT userType, AVG(newLength-oldLength) AS AVG_DIFF_LEN,
   TIMESTAMPTOSTRING(WINDOWSTART, 'yyy-MM-dd HH:mm:ssZ','UTC+2') as window_start,